MicrosoftDocs/visualstudio-docs/docs/javascript/publish-nodejs-app-to-azure.md

 When publishing a Node.js application to Azure, there are several options.
 These include Azure App Service, a VM running an OS of your choosing, Azure Container Service (AKS) for management with Kubernetes, a Container Instance using Docker, and more.
 For more details on each of these options, see [Compute](https://azure.microsoft.com/en-us/product-categories/compute/).

-For this tutorial, you deploy the app to [Linux App Service](https://docs.microsoft.com/en-us/azure/app-service/containers/app-service-linux-intro).
+For this tutorial, you deploy the app to [Linux App Service](/azure/app-service/containers/app-service-linux-intro).
 Linux App Service deploys a Linux Docker container to run the Node.js application (as opposed to the Windows App Service, which runs Node.js apps behind IIS on Windows).

 This tutorial shows how to create a Node.js application starting from a template installed with the Node.js Tools for Visual Studio, push the code to a repository on GitHub, and then provision an Azure App Service via the Azure web portal so that you can deploy from the GitHub repository.
-To use the command-line to provision the Azure App Service and push the code from a local Git repository, see [Create Node.js App](https://docs.microsoft.com/en-us/azure/app-service/containers/quickstart-nodejs).
+To use the command-line to provision the Azure App Service and push the code from a local Git repository, see [Create Node.js App](/azure/app-service/containers/quickstart-nodejs).

-The following task are required to get this scenario up and running:
+In this tutorial, you learn how to:
+> [!div class="checklist"]

-* The Node.js project to run in the Azure App Service
+> * Create a Node.js project
-* A GitHub repository to push the code to
+> * Create a GitHub repository for the code
-* Azure App Service set up to host the project
+> * Create a Linux App Service on Azure

-The details for each of these tasks follows.
+> * Deploy to Linux

 ## Create a Node.js project to run in Azure